lobrien0/Sodium/documentation/user-testing.md

    --

-4. Now that the `alice` account is made, we have to set alice's password.
+4. Now that the `alice` account is made, we must set Alice's password.
    To do that, please enter this command:

    ```bash
    sudo passwd alice
    ```

-   > Note: If you're shadow file had `$y$` in it, please go to `Yes-Crypt Work Around` instead of running this command
+   > Note: If your shadow file had `$y$` in it, please go to `Yes-Crypt Work Around` instead of running this command

-   For testing, make sure to set the password to something in your password list, or in the provided `top100k.txt`.
+   For testing, set the password to something in your password list, or the provided `top100k.txt`.
    Normally this list represents the passwords being checked against in a breach.

    --